AdobeDocs/mix-modeler.en/help/harmonize-data/conversions.md

 ---
 title: Conversions
-description: Learn how to create conversions to use as part of harmonizing your data in Adobe Mix Modeler.
+description: Learn how to create conversions to use as part of harmonizing your data in Mix Modeler.
 feature: Harmonized Data, Conversions
 ---